iqfareez/rakaat_counter/README.md

 # Rakaat counter

 View your current rakaat in Solat (prayer).

+Inspired by one demonstration by IIUM KOE senior from IIUM Gombak back when I was in foundation @ IIUM Kuantan on Enginius Open Day [_IIRC_](https://en.wikipedia.org/wiki/IIRC#:~:text=IIRC%2C%20an%20initialism%20for%20%22If,or%20%22If%20I%20Recall%20Correctly%22).

 ## DLD project

 ### Logisim

 | GIF                                                 | Screenshot                                         |
 | --------------------------------------------------- | -------------------------------------------------- |